vielga923/vielga923/README.md

-I’m Victoria Elyse Parafina, a BSIT college student currently learning frontend development and programming.
+I’m Victoria , a college student currently learning frontend development and programming.
 I build projects as a way to practice my skills, experiment with ideas, and learn through hands-on experience.
 My current focus is HTML, CSS, JavaScript, and creating interactive web experiences.

 # 💻 Tech Stack: